mendix/docs/content/developerportal/apps-list/index.md

 If you click an app for which you are a team member, you will be taken to the app [Buzz](/developerportal/collaborate/buzz).

-If you click an app for which you are not an App Team member, you will see the app details:
+If you click an app for which you are not an team member, you will see the app details:

 {{% image_container width="400" %}}
 ![Example of app details](attachments/app-details.png)